 Past Commander-in-Chief Bolton: Past Commander-in-Chief Callahan and Brothers, it gives me great pleasure to present to you at this time our new Commander-in-Chief, Harry D. Sisson, of Massachusetts.
-(Three rousing cheers were given).
+(Three rousing chcers were given).

 Commander-in-Chief Harry D. Sisson: I think the door of opportunity is again open to the Sons of Veterans of the United States of America, and if I mistake not I think it is finding us today ready to meet the full effulgence of the rising sun.
 I believe, Brothers, we have demonstrated today that we can go out before the world with a mission and in the performance of that mission we are going to command attention.
 It has never been a great habit with me to feel that a little loss or gain in membership counts or is vital to the Order itself.
-But.
-I am going to look to you boys who are here right now for an increase in membership for the coming year.
-I think we get a whole lot of enthusiasm at a National Encampment, but when we go home and tell the other fellow about it he don't take our advice and do it and we don't do it.
+But, I am going to look to you boys who are here right now for an increase i membership for the coming year.
+I think we get a whole ist of enthusiasm at a National Encampment, but when we go home and tell the other fellow about it he don't take our at and do it and we don't do it.
 I have one specific idea in mind: "Do it yourself."
-A very small percentage of the Order is represented by the delegates, but every one of you men here now, when you go home I am going to appeal to you to get out yourselves-appoint someone else in your Camp to spend one or two afternoons in one week-you are going to get yourselves back into the harness again, more than you have been for several years, and you are going to inspire a reasonable desire to do the same thing.
+A very small percentage of the Order is represented by the delegates, but every one of you men here now, when you go home I am going to appeal to you to get out your the same thing.
 This loss, that Past Commander-in-Chief Callahan has had to face the last year, we are going to more than make up.
 I am going out and get some members for my Camp and I am going to look for you to do the same thing.
 As I said before, our mission is a big one.
 We are going to teach nationalism.
 We are outgrowing our swaddling clothes.
 We are going to get into a big business and boys, I never felt so small before.
 God bless you!
 I know you can do it and I know you will.